top of page

 Political Vulnerability Audits for Higher Education: Navigating Challenges in the Trump Administration

-Before institutions can begin to plan and prepare for policy changes, they should conduct political or vulnerability audits to understand how policy and administrative changes may impact their operations and public responses.
+Vulnerability audits can help institutions understand how policy and administrative changes may impact their operations and public responses.

 Understanding the Implications of a Political Shift